mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 To resolve the issue:

-1. Send DEL `/session/v2/subscriptions` request to unsubscribe from your current Flex API session.
+1. Send <span class="method del">DEL</span> `/session/v2/subscriptions` request to unsubscribe from your current Flex API session.
 2. Perform one of the following, depending on the situation:

     - If you are using the VM, shut down the **Device Simulator** completely by deleting all the devices and exiting the application.